vaibhavgupta3110/Vagrant-LinuxDesktop/README.md

 ## Meet VirtualBox

 VirtualBox is also a cross-platform, open-source "[virtualization](https://www.virtualbox.org/wiki/Virtualization) product for enterprise as well as home use."
-VirtualBox is installed on an existing **host** operating system ("OS") as an application &ndash; such as on your local Windows or Mac computer.
-VirtualBox, while running as an application on your computer, then allows an additional **guest** OS to be loaded and run, within its own virtual environment.
+VirtualBox is installed _on_ an existing **host** operating system ("OS") &ndash; such as Windows or Mac OS X &ndash; as an application.
+While running as an application on your computer, VirtualBox then allows a **guest** OS to be loaded and run, within its own virtual environment.
+Thus, VirtualBox can be used to run a virtual Linux computer _inside_ your Mac or Windows PC, as opposed to next to it (like in a dual-boot configuration).

+### A Match Made in Heaven

+Many users run a guest OS inside of VirtualBox without Vagrant.
+However,

-Thus, VirtualBox can be used to run a virtual Linux computer on your Mac or Windows PC.
-While Vagrant saves you the trouble of having to build a guest OS from scratch; by simply downloading a pre-packaged virtual machine running a particular guest OS, named a [vagrant box](http://docs.vagrantup.com/v2/boxes.html).
+* Vagrant saves you the trouble of having to build a guest OS from scratch;
+* By simply downloading a pre-packaged virtual machine running a particular guest OS, named a [vagrant box](http://docs.vagrantup.com/v2/boxes.html);
+* While supporting customization via the [Vagrantfile](http://docs.vagrantup.com/v2/vagrantfile/machine_settings.html).
+The primary function of the Vagrantfile is to describe the type of VM required for a project and how to configure and provision the machine.

 Other possible VirtualBox configurations (although, outside the scope of this project) are:

 * Run a Windows 7, or Windows XP, VM on a Windows 8 machine;
 * Run Max OS X on Windows;